Donald Plass, CFCO, MCP, CBO, LEED AP, BPI

 Permits and Inspections

-- Applications and Submittal Requirements (including handouts/guidelines)
+- Forms and Applications (including handouts/guidelines)

 - The Village of Shorewood currently uses HR Green for residential new construction, additions and non-residential permit reviews.
 Call the Division for details and questions regarding the review process.

 - Allow a minimum of two (2) weeks for first reviews and one (1) week for subsequent reviews.